 Cocaine goes by a long list of street names and slang terms, including:

 Cocaine is sometimes taken with other drugs, including tranquilizers, amphetamines, marijuana and heroin.
-Such combinations greatly increase the danger of using cocaine.
+Such combinations greatly increase the danger.
 In addition to the likelihood of developing a two-drug habit, one can easily create a mixture of narcotics that proves fatal.

 Cocaine causes a short-lived, intense high that is immediately followed by the opposite—intense depression, edginess and a craving for more of the drug.
 People who use it often don’t eat or sleep properly.
 They can experience greatly increased heart rate, muscle spasms and convulsions.
 The drug can make people feel paranoid, angry, hostile and anxious—even when they aren’t high.